Paris and London are two historic university cities intertwined in a close social, economic and education relationship.

 These questions will be posed to a group of experts from prominent Parisian and London Universities and they will be asked to explore the possible futures.
 Each panellist will be asked to champion her or his project to build a cooperative and collegial future benefiting from the strengths of the two systems.
 The audience will be asked to contribute their judgements of the issues, priorities and possible futures alongside the panel.
 The panel aims to present and critique some options for a new way forward beyond 2019.

-- Chair: Tim Gore, CEO, University of London Institute in Paris, France
+- Tim Gore OBE, CEO, University of London Institute in Paris, France (Chair)

 - Dame Nicola Brewer, Vice Provost (international), University College London, UK